t1stm/ThirtyDollarTools/README.md

 This project contains tools related to the
 [Thirty Dollar Website](https://thirtydollar.website/)
-that help the creators to make better and more complex covers, and the users to have more fun experiencing _"particle accelerators"_ and public covers.
+that help creators make better and more complex covers, and users have more enjoyment experiencing public covers and _"particle accelerators"_, **free of the lag that you might encounter on the Thirty Dollar Website.**

 The wiki also has some useful information if you're planning on using these tools.
 [Here's the link](https://github.com/t1stm/ThirtyDollarTools/wiki/Main-Page)